BunnyFuFuu/ucsd_robo_car_simple_ros/README.md

   <iframe src="https://youtu.be/T-D1KVIuvjA" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-A simple ROS package using OpenCV on a 1/10 RC car chassis with ackerman steering that can follow a yellow line or stay between two white lines.
+A simple ROS package using OpenCV on a 1/10 RC car chassis with ackerman steering that can detect and track road lines or lanes in a driver-less mode.

 <div>